mlechner/gs05-python/README.md

 Copy config.ini.example to config.ini to have a initial configuration.
 ### Section [serial]
 #### device=
-Device the probe is cionnected to.
-E.g. /dev/ttyAMA0 or /dev/ttyUSB0
+Device the probe is connected to.
+E.g. /dev/ttyS0 or /dev/ttyAMA0 (for Pi Shield RS485) or /dev/ttyUSB0 (for USB-Adapter)
 #### serial parameters
 baudrate=9600
 bytesize=8